Siena Mattress review in brief

 Sizes: Twin, twin XL, full, queen, king, Cal king

-The 10-inch Siena Mattress has a variety of foam layers that work together to contour your body, provide stability and support, and draw away body heat.
+The 10-inch Siena has three different foam layers that work together to contour your body, provide stability and support, and draw away body heat.
 Siena rates its mattress a medium-firm (6.5 out of 10), but our testing panel found it much firmer, regardless of stature or weight.
 We rate it a 9 out of 10 on the firmness scale (in line with today's best firm mattress).

 Our lead reviewer needed some time to break in the Siena Memory Foam Mattress when sleeping on her side, as there wasn't enough give along the shoulders and hips at first.
 However, she found immediate relief when resting on her stomach, as the extra-firm feel of the Siena kept her hips level with the rest of her body.

 Our taller side and back sleepers liked the subtle contouring and even distribution of their body weight, and our petite stomach sleeper was very comfortable.
 However, one of our heavier back sleepers who is used to sleeping on a softer foam mattress experienced some minor pain due to a lack of give around his lumbar.
-If you need extra cushioning on your side or simply prefer a softer bed, the Siena won't be what you need – take a look at our list of the best mattresses for side sleepers instead.
+If you need extra cushioning on your side or simply prefer a softer bed, take a look at our list of the best mattresses for side sleepers instead.